The Syria Bread Project

 Our biggest bread project was in 2017 when TaskForce GLM had raised £1.4m and secured the lowest prices on flour; all of which was delivered personally by our founder and volunteers to ensure donations and flour were delivered to accordingly and to the most needed areas.
 We go into the very needed areas; where there are many who are vulnerable and in desperate need.

 5000 Tonnes into Idlib

 100% used on flour

-TaskForce GLM has been able to initiate a orphanage to advocate a safe place for the children to reside in.
-We ensure everything donated is used on the children alone.
+TaskForce GLM has been able to initiate a project to advocate safe places for the children to reside in.
+We ensure everything donated is used on the Orphans.
 We strongly believe in 100% donation and work hard to maintain this.

-£300 provides a safe place for a portion of a year for a child.
-Young children need to be protected and nurtured.
-They are our future and TaskForce GLM has previously and will walk away from geographical regions if they are not happy with the organisation and running of the orphanage.
+£300 provides a safe home for a period of one year for a child.
+Young children need to be protected and nurtured as they are our future.
 TaskForce GLM aims to reach above and beyond to complete the task in the best and most appropriate way possible.

 House a Syrian orphan project: How is the war affecting children?

 Thousands of children have been orphaned as a result of the war.
 Some have younger siblings as dependants; some alone.
 Children are suffering in numerous ways as a direct result of the war.
 According to the UNICEF report 2017; 2 million children are out of school.
 One-third of schools are out of use as a result of the war.

 Disease and malnutrition is most common in war torn areas.
 Children are at risk of diarrhoea diseases like cholera as a result of poor sanitation.
 During winter, there is a increased risk of pneumonia and other respiratory infections.See Our Story